GAMS-dev/gamspy/docs/user/set.rst

 .. note::
     The indexed operation :meth:`gamspy.Sum` may be used for set unions.
 Similarly, the indexed operation :meth:`gamspy.Product` may be used for set intersections.
-    For examples see section "Conditional Indexed Operations with Dynamic Sets" below.
+    For examples see section :ref:`conditional-indexed-operations-with-dynamic-sets` below.

 Controlling Dynamic Sets